 Wall Insulation: Up to $400/home

 There are a number of advantages of home solar energy.
-You can qualify for tax benefits, save money, and reduce emissions.
+You can save money, qualify for tax benefits, and reduce emissions.
 With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

-Yes, it's possible to use home solar energy alongside conventional power sources.
-In most parts of the country, solar panels are designed to supplement your existing energy sources, meaning that you can reap the savings and environmental benefits of solar energy without having to completely switch over.
+Yes, you can use home solar energy alongside conventional power sources.
+In most parts of the country, solar panels are designed to supplement your existing energy sources, so you can reap the environmental benefits and savings of solar energy without having to completely switch over.

 Absolutely.
-Solar panels exist independently from the power grid in Dixon and will continue to generate power even if the grid is having problems.
-Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Solar panels don't depend on the grid to work and will continue to generate power even if the grid is having problems.
+Bear in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.